mkm5/pixiv-media-downloader/README.md

 # Pixiv Media Downloader
 #### TODO:
 - [ ] ~~Consider deferring `scriptInit` after the `pushState` is called.~~
+- [ ] Change the repo status from private to public
 - [ ] Add simple caching for already downloaded images/zip data
 - [ ] Find a better way to detect button section
 - [ ] Add possibility to exclude images from downloading process (checkboxes?)